ROADII-Lab/Border-Bottleneck-Management/README.md

 # 3. Usage

 ## YOLOv11 Object Detection
 The model uses Ultralytics YOLOv11 for object detection and providing unique identifiers to vehicles across video feeds.
-Some tutorials on this process are available here and here.
+Some tutorials on this process are available [here](https://www.youtube.com/watch?v=o8S28sLOUU8&t=73s) and here.

 ## Paso Del Norte Crossing Time Estimation

   ![image](img/PDN_YOLO.png)

-- Nineveh to add any usage notes specific to PDN
+The Paso Del Norte speed estimation method is implemented in the 'pdn_yt_feed_cv.ipynb' jupyter notebook.
+The script outputs a .csv file with metrics of the location and timestamps (relative to the beginning of hte computer vision analysis) of each id.
+That file is ingested in the 'pdn_cv_output_analysis.R' file to compute final metrics and some exploratory data visualization.

 ## Bridge of the Americas Speed Estimation